Tagirijus/plainvoice/DEVELOPMENT.md

 ### math_utils

-Certain helper methods for cooking delicious meals ... what did you think? .D It should be obvious that here are math related helper methods, after all.
+Certain helper methods for cooking delicious meals ... what did you think? ;D It should be obvious that here are math related helper methods, after all.
 Nothing to cook, sorry.

 ### parsers